Teqed/bluepds/README.md

 This PDS implementation uses a SQLite database to store private account information and file storage to store canonical user data.

+⚠ Warning: This PDS is undergoing heavy development.
+Do _NOT_ use this to host your primary account or any important data!

 ## Quick Start
 ```
 cargo run